-'''

 SIGSCI_ENVOY_GRPC_CERT=/path/to/cert.pem

-SIGSCI ENVOY GRPC KEY=/path/to/key.pem
+SIGSCI_ENVOY_GRPC_KEY=/path/to/key.pem

 '''

 Additionally, it is recommended to enable response data processing.
-To do this, the sigsci-agent must be configured to expect response data from Envoy by setting the envoy-expect-response-data agent configuration option available in the sigsci-agent version 3.18.0
+To do this, the sigsci-agent must be configured to expect response data from Envoy by setting the envoy-expect-response-data agent configuration option.
+By default, response data is ignored in the sigsci-agent as this is an optional Envoy configuration option in order to better support older versions of Envoy.
+If you are running Envoy v1.10 or higher, then you should enable this option.